antronerds/r2-tutorials/docs/tSNE_dimensionality_reduction.md

 Another feature that may be informative in the context of a t-SNE map is to ‘overlay’ the expression of a particular gene on the map by coloring the cell lines by the expression values of a dataset, in this case mRNA gene expression.
 We can have a look at this by changing the ‘colormode’ to ‘color by expression’.

-1. In the 'adjustable settings box'  select 'Color by Gene'  at Color mode and subsequently type 'CLDN3' at Gene for color ,  corresponding reporter will automatically pop-up (Figure 3 )
+1. In the 'adjustable settings box'  select 'Color by Gene'  at Color mode and subsequently type 'CLDN3' as Gene for color ,  corresponding reporter will automatically pop-up (Figure 3 ).It can take a little bit of time before the gene selection box appears.

 	![Figure    3: t-SNE_select_probeset](_static/images/Tsne_select_probeset.png "Figure 3: Select  A probeset")